 It seems that for many photographers, flash is a “no go” zone.
-This is unfortunate because flash can make a real difference in your images, and does not have to be hard or ugly.
+This is unfortunate because flash can make a real difference in your images and isn’t complex.

 Figures 1 and 2: Siberian Eagle Owl.
 Left image made with ambient light meter reading only.
 Right image using identical camera and lens with off-camera flash in TTL hand-held.
 More depth, more dimension, punchier colour.
 Just by turning the flash on.

 The Joy of TTL

 Through the lens (TTL) flash metering works exactly the same way as your regular light meter.
 It controls the flash output to deliver a correct exposure.
 It’s the default operation method and TTL is found in every camera out there today.
 It just works.
 Are there other methods?
 Of course, but if TTL gets the job done, worrying about flash just fell off your to-do list.

 We all have cameras with lots of modes.
 From full auto to full manual, most cameras offer us a choice of mode operations.
 In this article, I’m going to focus on Program and A or Av (Aperture Priority) modes because they automatically do something pretty magical called TTL Fill Flash.

 Simply, fill flash means using a flash as a secondary light source to fill in areas of harsh shadows, to offset backlit subjects, or as a means to offer some white balance correction to ambient light that is overly blue or yellow.
 In the olden days, fill flash was a very manual process involving tape measures and flash meters.
 As with so many things, innovation has made the technical parts of photography easier, so we can spend more time focusing on the creative parts.